Linearized gravity and soft graviton theorem in de Sitter spacetime: Near horizon symmetries and charges

 Finally, we split the near horizon supertranslation charge into

 where

-are the soft and hard charges respectively.
+are the soft and hard charges, respectively.
 In the null infinity analysis \cite{Strominger:2013jfa,He:2014laa}, it is normally assumed that the long-range magnetic mass aspect vanishes.
-Adapted to the near horizon case, this assumption is equivalent to impose
+Adapted to the near horizon case, this assumption is equivalent to imposing\footnote{Actually, it is not clear to us if this condition at the horizon is relevant to the magnetic mass aspect, because the near horizon charges are better appreciated from a thermodynamic perspective than the usual mass and angular momentum perspectives \cite{Adami:2021nnf,Adami:2021kvx}.
+The condition in \eqref{magnetic} is a direct translation from its null infinity counterpart.
+Of course, there is freedom to impose this condition in the near horizon case, i.e., it preserves the near horizon supertranslation.}

 Then we can rewrite the soft charge as